Can I email you to ask for an exception to any of the policies?

 How are invitations to apply being sent?

 Invitations are being sent by email.
-They are sent from our @bcebikerebates.ca email address.
+They are sent from our email address below.
 The invitation email is being sent to people on the waitlist, in the same order as they were registered on the waitlist.
+We have asked all customers to add this email address to your safe senders list.

 What if my waitlist email went to spam?

 We have no ability to control this.
-If you expect to hear from us, please check your spam folder regularly and don’t delete anything that comes from @scrapit.ca or @bcebikerebates.ca.
+If you expect to hear from us, please check your spam folder regularly.

 How many waitlist people will get a rebate?

-We cannot project that number because applicants will qualify for different rebate levels ($350, $1,000 or $1,400) based on income.
-We don’t have any way to project what the income level is of waitlist applicants.
+We cannot project that number because applicants will qualify for different rebate levels based on income.
 We will invite waitlist applicants to apply until we are able to accurately determine that the funding allocated to this program has been exhausted.

 Can I have the e-bike shipped to a different address (different from the address on my application)?